-This three-part series focuses on the terrible situation of burning out at work.
+This two-part series focuses on the terrible situation of burning out at work.
 This part deals with signs you should watch out for.
-Part two will touch on ways to avoid it in the first place.
-Lastly, part three will be about resetting when you’re already burnt out.
+Part two touches on ways to avoid it in the first place.

 Burnout is real.
 I hadn’t witnessed it first hand until earlier this year, when a close colleague and mentor of mine, an engineering director here at The New York Times, resigned.
 It caught me off guard.
 I was left thinking: how could someone so respected, so accomplished, and with so many options for his future fall into this situation?
 I had to know what happened, and so during our last one-on-one together I asked.